digital-asset/daml/.github/ISSUE_TEMPLATE/bug_report.md

 A short description of the bug you found.

 **Steps to reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the problem:
 1. Go to '...'
 2. Atempt to '....'
 3. See error